 The plan also dumps $50 billion of USPS unfunded liabilities over to Medicare, clearing the liabilities from the USPS balance sheet but not dealing with the obligation itself.
 It merely transfers the spending over to Medicare, a government health care program that already overwhelms and underpays doctors, and is currently on a path to fiscal insolvency.

-Medicare needs serious free-market reforms, not additionally unfunded liabilities.
+Medicare needs serious free-market reforms, not additional unfunded liabilities.
 Putting taxpayers on the hook for the health care services of USPS employees is the wrong approach.
 Congress should refocus postal reform, and Medicare reform, on lowering costs by offering additional choice, not shifting costs around or driving them up.
 This bill misses that mark.